gnoevoy/game_stats/README.md

 - Configured the DAG to run on a weekly schedule using `@weekly` option
 - Used groups with the `@task_group` decorator to separate logic
 - Credentials and variables managed through Astronomer UI and `.env` locally
-- Google Cloud `hooks` and `operators` used for reading/writing GCS data and loading to BigQuery
+- Used Google Cloud `hooks` and `operators` for reading/writing GCS data and loading to BigQuery
 - Integrated `dbt` via `Cosmos` module to visualize the project and run models in the DAG

-Pipeline is developed locally with `Astro CLI` and deployed to the cloud through `Astronomer`.
-This setup provides an easy way to test and iterate on DAGs during development, while Astronomer simplifies deployment and management in production with a straightforward UI and built-in environment handling.
+The pipeline is built and tested locally using the `Astro CLI`, then deployed to the cloud with **Astronomer**.
+This approach allows quick iteration on DAGs during development, while Astronomer handles production deployment, monitoring, and environment management through a simple UI.

 [**Go to airflow branch**](https://github.com/gnoevoy/game_stats/tree/airflow)